Grandma’s Best Stuffed Artichokes are a super flavorful artichoke recipe! Stuffed with sausage & cheese, these could be a side dish or the main meal!

 If you’re not ready to stuff these artichokes and cook them, you can let them soak in lemon water so the cut parts don’t turn brown on you.
 Otherwise if you’re ready, you can start stuffing!

-After about 1 hour you can check these chokes to see if they’re done, pull out a leaf to see if it comes out easily and if it’s tender.
-You’ll probably need at least another 1/2 hour but I like to check them after an hour to see how they’re coming along.
+After about 1 hour you can check the artichokes by pulling out a leaf to see if it comes out easily and if the end of the leaf is tender.
+You’ll probably need at least another 30 minutes but I like to check them after an hour to see how they’re coming along.

 How Do You Eat Artichokes?